auth0/docs/articles/connections/calling-an-external-idp-api.md

 You can retrieve and use this token to call the IdP's API.

 ::: note
 This doc assumes that you have already configured the connection with the IdP of your choice.
 If not, refer to [Identity Providers Supported by Auth0](/identityproviders), where you can find a list of the supported IdPs.
-Select the one you want for detailed steps on how to configure the Connection.
+Select the one you want for detailed steps on how to configure the connection.
 :::

 ## Required Steps

-The IdP's access token is not returned as part of the authentication process.
-In order to get it you will have to use the Auth0 Management API.
+The IdP's access token is not returned to your app as part of the authentication process.
+In order to get it you will have to use the Auth0 Management API to retrieve the full user's profile.
 The steps to follow are:

 1. Get an access token that allows you to call the [Auth0 Management API](/api/management/v2).
 2. Call the Auth0 Management API's [Get Users by ID](/api/management/v2#!/Users/get_users_by_id) endpoint, using the access token obtained in step one.
 This endpoint returns the full user's profile, which contains the IdP access token.